-Training and Education GRI 404-1, GRI 404-2, GRI 404-3
+Training and Education

+GRI 404-1, GRI 404-2, GRI 404-3

 Career and learning development are essential tools to raise the productivity of our employees.
 Providing opportunities for growth and learning will boost their morale, improve performance and in turn reduce staff turnover while supporting the Group's strategic objectives.
 Continual employee development is key in preparing employees to be better equipped to contribute positively to the Group amidst the changing operating environment.
-On-going technical training is crucial for our workers at the project sites to ensure safe and compliant operations while keeping in check any operating technical changes and health and safety concerns.

-During FY2024, our employees attended various trainings such as:
+During FY2025, our employees attended various training courses such as: